canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Third-party extensions
 ----------------------

-If an extention is not built into Sphinx, you must download and install it into your enviornment before you can enable it in the Sphinx configuration.
+If an extention is not built into Sphinx, you must download and install it into your environment before you can enable it in the Sphinx configuration.

 As many extensions are Python applications, Starter Pack uses a `requirements.txt <https://pip.pypa.io/en/stable/reference/requirements-file-format/>`_ file to manage them.